OSEHRA-Sandbox/XINDEX/Packages/Toolkit/Documentation/Components.rst

 ROUTINE
 -------

-Referenced by Routine name. need to fill in.
+This is done by selecting Routine names during normal XINDEX prompts.

 OPTION
 ------